-Although both are electric pickup trucks, the two vehicles couldn’t be more different.
-The Rivian is a fresh take on a decades-old recipe, while the Cybertruck is designed to look like nothing else on the road.
-Both promise multiple drivetrain options, long range, huge towing capabilities and, being electric, supercar-rivalling performance.
+While both vehicles are electric pickup trucks, the two couldn't be more different.
+The Rivian is a fresh new spin on a decades-old recipe, while the Cybertruck is built to be unlike anything else on the road.
+But both still promise multiple drivetrain options, long range, huge towing capabilities and, being electric, supercar-rivalling performance.

-Despite being the younger company and producing its first vehicle, Rivian is getting to market first with the R1T, since Tesla’s Cybertruck launch has been pushed back to 2022.
+Despite being the younger company and producing its first vehicle, Rivian got to market first with the R1t, since Tesla’s Cybertruck launch has been pushed back to 2023.
 It would be fair to say Tesla is no stranger to delays when releasing new vehicles, but its loyal fanbase remain unperturbed, and have allegedly racked up over one million pre-orders for a truck none of them has driven.

 |Price||From $67,500||From $39,900 (Est)|

 |Charging||200kW at launch ; 300 kW later||250 kW|

 |Autonomous driving||Driver+||Autopilot (optional Full Self Driving upgrade)|

 Rivian R1T vs Tesla Cybertruck: Release info and price

 Rivian was first to reveal its electric truck, back at the LA motor show in November 2018.
 It was here that the startup announced the R1T pickup and R1S SUV, which share the same platform, as its first vehicles.
 Rivian originally said both would be available in the second half of 2020, but the pandemic caused this date to slip a year.